-Winter Storm System Brings Heavy Snow and Rain Across the U.S.
+Winter Storm System Brings Heavy Snow and Rain Across U.S.

 As the low-pressure system moved ashore, it tapped into an atmospheric river — an area of moisture that flows through the sky like a river at a level of the atmosphere near where planes fly.
 The combination allowed for the snowfall total to reach 1 to 3 feet across much of the higher terrain.

-Blizzard conditions across the Plains.
+Forecasters predict blizzard conditions across the Plains.

-“We are increasingly confident that we will be dealing with a pretty significant Northern Plains blizzard” this week, said Greg Carbin, the chief of forecast operations for the prediction center.
+“We are increasingly confident that we will be dealing with a pretty significant Northern Plains blizzard” this week, said Greg Carbin, the chief of forecast operations for the Weather Prediction Center.

 The system will move out of the Rockies and begin to strengthen, increasing the chance of heavy snow and very strong winds through Wednesday across the Northern Plains.
 The wintry blast is possible from Colorado, including Denver, and northeast across the Northern Plains.
-Across the Dakotas, at least 1 foot is likely, Carbin said.
+Across the Dakotas, at least a foot is likely, Carbin said.

 “The potential does exist there for some really impressive amounts,” he added, as he expects this storm system will most likely slow down.

-Possible tornadoes across parts of the South.
+Severe storms, possibly with tornadoes, are expected across portions of the South.

-It looks highly likely that severe storms, possibly capable of producing tornadoes, will form Tuesday across an area from eastern Texas to Arkansas, Louisiana and much of Mississippi, said Bill Bunting, chief of forecast operations at the Storm Prediction Center.
+It looks highly likely that severe storms, possibly capable of producing tornadoes, will form Tuesday across an area from eastern Texas to Arkansas, Louisiana and much of Mississippi, said Bill Bunting, the chief of forecast operations at the Storm Prediction Center.

 “Most fall and winter severe weather events typically have several features in common,” Bunting said, “including a low-pressure system near or north of the area of concern, a southerly flow of increasingly moist air from the Gulf of Mexico moving northward prior to the event and a cold front moving east towards the area.”